 Those daunting dates we mentioned above can also be turned into opportunities to come together with loved ones.
 Maybe you’ll continue to honor your loved one on their birthday by inviting their friends and family to engage in an activity or support a charity that they loved.
 Maybe you’ll take time to rewatch an old movie that made the two of you laugh, or to bake a recipe they taught you.
 Anniversaries can be beautiful opportunities to recognize the small gifts that they brought into our lives.

 You don’t have to get through grief alone.
 In addition to seeking support from your loved ones, you can also find dozens of groups, both in-person and online, dedicated to coping with different types of loss (many have been compiled in the “You’re Not Alone” section of the Resilient Brain Project).
 Further, you may choose to work with a therapist trained in grief and loss to process your nuanced feelings.
 If you have any questions about finding the right clinician for you, please don’t hesitate to contact us at any time via email@example.com.

 Loss feels like an ending, but sometimes it is just the beginning of our journey passing on the lessons of the people we’ve loved.
 We are here to support you the whole way through.

 Tousley, Martha.
 Finding Your Way Through Grief: A Guide for the First Year.
 United States of America: Hospice of the Valley,1999.

-Cordilia James is a sophomore at American University studying Journalism and Creative Writing.
-She is the Style Editor for the university’s student newspaper “The Eagle,” often reporting on local events and culture.
+Cordilia James is a graduate of American University.
 When she’s not catching up on the news or journaling, you can find her exploring D.C., streaming comedy series, and daydreaming of Waffle House.